 You are not getting flooded with new calls or leads.

 This is a frustrating situation because you don’t have much to complain about to your SEO consultant.
-After all, they delivered the rankings they promised.
+After all, they delivered the rankings and search engine results they promised.

-However… what do you care about rankings if you are not increasing your sales and revenue?
+However… what do you care about SEO rankings if you are not increasing your sales and revenue?

 What’s going on here?
 Are people not using Google anymore?
 How come you are not getting more business if you are ranking for such and such keyword?

-People ARE using Google to find local businesses, services and products.
+The reality is that people ARE using Google to find local businesses, services and products.
+Organic search is still the best way to reach your best prospects.

-Increasing your visibility in Google WILL result in more prospects interacting with your content.
+A search engine prospect is worth many times over an advertising prospect.
+Increasing your visibility in search engines WILL result in more prospects interacting with your content.

-As a result you WILL generate more leads and sales from your website.
+As a result you WILL generate more leads and sales from your website when your search engine optimisation campaign is a long term success.

 But… here’s the thing…

-A few isolated rankings won’t do the job.
+A few isolated search engine rankings won’t do the job.

-You need to consistently show up when your prospects ask a question.
+You need to consistently show up when your prospects ask a question in a search engine.
 In their minds, you need to be omnipresent.

-Every time they ask a question they should see your brand.
+Every time they ask a question in a search engine they should see your brand.

 When this happens often and consistently you have entered the ranks of digital omnipresence.
 Congratulations.
 It’s a good spot to be in.